k78ma/quartz/content/ML/Heteroscedastic Regression.md

   - heteroscedastic regression
   - heteroscedastic
 ---
-In simple [[Univariate Regression as MLE#Estimating variance|univariate regression]], we usually assume that the variance of the data is constant everywhere.
+In simple [[Univariate Regression#Estimating variance|univariate regression]], we usually assume that the variance of the data is constant everywhere.
 However, this might be unrealistic.
 When the uncertainty of the model varies as a function of the input data, this is called **heteroscedastic**.

 A simple way to model this is to train a neural network $\mathbf{f}[\mathbf{x}, \phi]$ that computes both the mean and the variance.
 - Example: Consider a shallow network with 2 outputs.
 We denote the first output as $f_{1}[\mathbf{x}, \mathbf{\phi}]$ and use this to predict the mean.
 We denote the second as $f_{2}[\mathbf{x}, \mathbf{\phi}]$ and use it to predict the variance.